Digital Humanities projects / Progetti in ambito Beni Culturali

-> 3D modeling and 3D printing of two cherubs of San Luca church (2020).
+> 3D modeling and printing of lost art: the stolen cherubim of the church of San Luca (2020).
 Example of new technologies applied to art to replicate two of the four riliefs - cherubs in white marble, artworks dated 1684 of the sculptor Fossati - located in the church of San Luca in Pavia, stolen around the mid-1990s.
 Degree thesis in Electronic and Computer Engineering by Adriano Cotta Ramusino, entitled "Photogrammetry for art: the cherubs of San Luca", supervisor: Prof. Virginio Cantoni.
 Modern technologies for 3D modeling and 3D printing have been used to reproduce the surviving statues and to print a 3D copy to give back to the city's artistic heritage.

 > Virtual reconstruction of Pavia in the XVI century (2018) made with 3D models realized by the students of the Computer Vision course - academic years 2015/2016 and 2016/2017 - of the Master's degree in Computer Engineering of the University of Pavia (Italy).
 Pictures: 1) the city of Pavia in the XVI century, a 3D reconstruction of the whole city and 2) some 3D models of specific monuments